Perverance/AutoHotKeyScript/README.md

 - I use a laptop with a US keyboard and a custom MSKLC soft keyboard, so some parts of the script might not make sense for you.
 Adapt it to your needs.
 - I know very little about AutoHotkey, so many things could be improved.
 If you see something that could be fixed or changed, please tell me!
 - Sometimes the script turns off/on by itself; I don't know the reason yet.
-I usually solve it by pressing the Caps Lock key or turning the script off/on (Caps Lock + Esc).
+I usually solve it by pressing the Caps Lock key again or turning the script off/on (Capslock + Esc).